Naturality of Heegaard Floer invariants under positive rational contact surgery: Introduction

 generated by a class $[\widetilde{S}]\in H_2(W;\zee)$ whose sign is fixed by the requirement that $[\widetilde{S}]\mapsto q[F]$ under inclusion.
 There is some ambiguity in the characterization of $[\widetilde{S}]$ by these conditions if $H_2(Y;\zee)\neq 0$; one can specify the class $[\widetilde{S}]$ uniquely by using the Seifert surface $S$ to construct a surface closing off---in $Y\#{-L(q,r)}$---$q$ parallel copies of the core $F$, but for the statement and applications of our theorem we will not need this.

 Equip $Y$ with a contact structure $\xi$, and assume $\K$ is a Legendrian representative of the smooth knot $K$.
 We have two ``classical invariants'' of $\K$, the Thurston-Bennequin number $\tb(\K)$ and the rotation number $\rot(\K)$, where the latter depends on the orientation of $K$ and in general on the choice of $S$.
 The dependence on $S$ is eliminated if we suppose that the Euler class of $\xi$, or equivalently the first Chern class of $\tt_\xi$, is torsion.
-For a rational number $x/y \neq 0$, there is a notion of contact $x/y$-surgery along $\K$ (depending, in general, on some additional choices), which provides a contact structure $\xi_{x/y}$ on the 3-manifold obtained by surgery on $K$ with coefficient $p/q = \tb(\K) + x/y$.
+For a rational number $x/y \neq 0$, there is a notion of contact $x/y$ surgery along $\K$, which provides a contact structure $\xi_{x/y}$ on the 3-manifold obtained by surgery on $K$ with coefficient $p/q = \tb(\K) + x/y$.
 Note that $q = y$ and $p = x + y\,\tb(\K)$.
+When $x \neq \pm 1$ one can obtain several different contact structures by rational contact surgery, depending on certain choices; our results concern one particular such contact structure, written $\xi^-_{x/y}$ and corresponding to choosing ``all negative stabilizations'' in the construction.
+For more details see Section \ref{surgerysec}, in particular Theorem \ref{DGSalgorithm} and following text.